Corporate taxation

 – supply of goods or provision of services, partially or entirely.

-A transaction that is subject to the Equalization Levy will therefore be exempt from this tax from 1 April 2020.
+A transaction that is subject to an Equalization Levy will therefore be exempt from this levy as of 1 April 2020.

-2) Provisions on the Minimum Alternate Tax (MAT): MAT or Minimum Alternate Tax is a provision in direct tax laws to limit the tax exemptions availed by companies, so that they mandatorily pay a minimum amount of tax to the government.
-Under the current regime, the MAT is applicable at the rate of 15% on a company's profit, and if the accounting profit increases, the MAT valuation office recalculates the profit and the tax to be paid.
-For this to happen, the taxpayer will have to submit a request to the tax assessment office.
-The legislation will come into effect from April 1, 2021 and will be applicable from the 2021-22 fiscal year onwards.
+2) Provisions on the Minimum Alternate Tax (MAT): MAT or Minimum Alternate Tax is a provision in the direct tax laws to limit the tax exemptions that companies enjoy, so that they must pay a minimum amount of taxes to the government.
+Under the current regime, the MAT is applicable to the 15% rate on a company's profit, and if the accounting profit increases, the assessment office of the MAT recalculates the profit and the tax to be paid.
+For this to happen, the taxpayer will have to present a request to the tax office.
+The legislation will take effect from April 1, 2021 and will be applicable from the 2021-22 tax year onwards.

-4) To encourage start-ups, it was decided that One-Person Companies (OPCs, single-member companies) they no longer have restrictions regarding paid-up capital and turnover.
-Furthermore, conversion into other types of companies is permitted at any time; finally, the residency limit for an Indian citizen to constitute an OPC has been reduced from 182 days to 120 days.
+4) To encourage start-ups, it was decided that One-Person Companies (OPCs, companies with only one shareholder) they no longer have restrictions on paid-up capital and turnover.
+In addition, conversion to other types of companies is permitted at any time; finally, the residence limit for an Indian citizen to set up an OPC was reduced from 182 days to 120 days.

 Are you interested in our service?